Lucerne City Guide

 Quick facts

-• Lucerne is home to the Chapel Bridge, Europe’s oldest covered wooden footbridge dating back to the 14th century.
+• Home to the 14th-century Chapel Bridge, the world's oldest covered wooden bridge.

-• The city serves as the gateway to central Switzerland, nestled between Lake Lucerne and the panoramic peaks of Mount Pilatus.
+• Gateway to the Swiss Alps, positioned between Lake Lucerne and the peaks of Mount Pilatus and Mount Titlis.

 🏛️